yedivanseven/Hypotheses/README.md

 Even if you're not much into AB-testing (yawn), you might be interested in *Welch ANOVA* and the corresponding *Games-Howell* post-hoc test in the `IPython` notebook.
 I have not found any other `python` implementation of these tests.
-Hopefully, they will make thier way into `scipy.stats` someday ...
+Hopefully, they will make their way into `scipy.stats` someday ...

 ## Dependencies
 Everything seems to run smoothly on a fairly fresh Anaconda 4.3 install.